Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding: Related Work

 \textbf{3D Gaussian Splatting.} Recently, 3D scene reconstruction using 3DGS~\cite{kerbl20233DGS} has gained prominence due to its fast rendering capabilities and impressive visual quality.
 Unlike the implicit radiance field in NeRF~\cite{mildenhall2021nerf}, 3DGS represents the 3D scene with millions of Gaussians, allowing for more flexible access to the radiance field.
 Building on the success of 3DGS, several subsequent works have integrated it with 2D foundation models for various applications, such as 3D scene generation, editing, and understanding.
 Among these methods, one popular trend involves adding constraints from 2D space (\textit{e.g.,} Diffusion models) to enable quality enhancement or promptable editing/generation~\cite{tang2023dreamgaussian,yi2023gaussiandreamer,tang2024lgm,yang2024gaussianobject,GaussianEditor}.
 Meanwhile, some concurrent approaches incorporate extra learnable parameters to the original Gaussians for applications beyond 3D reconstruction.
 For example, some methods \cite{wu2024sc4d,zeng2024stag4d,ren2023dreamgaussian4d} introduce an extra-temporal dimension into 3DGS for dynamic scene reconstruction, also known as 4D scene synthesis.

 \textbf{Feature Field Distillation.} The integration of semantic feature field into radiance field is widely explored in NeRF-based approaches~\cite{semantic-nerf,kobayashi2022decomposing,fan2022nerf}.
 Early attempts like Semantic NeRF \cite{kobayashi2022decomposing} successfully incorporate geometry, appearance, and semantics into the radiance field, showing that precise 3D segmentation can be learned from sparse and noisy 2D annotations.
 Later, DFF~\cite{kobayashi2022decomposing}, LERF \cite{kerr2023lerf}, and 3DOVS \cite{liu2023weakly} distill semantic feature from CLIP \cite{CLIP} or DINO \cite{DINO} into NeRF to achieve open-world 3D perception.
 Recently, these advances from NeRF have been introduced to 3DGS \cite{lan20232d, hu2024semantic, huang2023point} to form a more efficient and scalable 3D reconstruction \& understanding framework.
-Beyond CLIP, SAM \cite{kirillov2023SAM} is commonly used to generate 2D masks for training views, serving as a weak supervision to improve mask quality.
+Beyond CLIP, the Segment Anything Model (SAM) \cite{kirillov2023SAM} is commonly used to generate 2D masks for training views, serving as a weak supervision to improve mask quality.
 LangSplat \cite{qin2023langsplat} uses CLIP to supervise the newly-added semantic embeddings and adopt multi-granularity 2D segmentation masks from SAM for fine-grained perception.
 However, the learned semantic embedding fails to capture view-consistent identity without an effective cross-view constraint.
 Gaussian Grouping \cite{ye2023gaussian} assigns each Gaussian a view-consistent ID for cross-view perception.
 However, this method requires supervision from predefined view-consistent labels, which are generated through complex preprocessing with SAM and tracking models \cite{cheng2023tracking}.
-Although most recent methods like CGC \cite{silva2024contrastive} design contrastive losses to avoid view-consistent 2D masks, the frame-wise SAM masks are still required to group the Gaussians of the same identity.
+Some concurrent works also attempt to enhance the feature field with various motivations.
+For example, N2F2 \cite{bhalgat2024n2f2} improves the feature field to be scale-aware and fairly reduces the consuming time of training and testing.
+CGC \cite{silva2024contrastive} and OpenGaussian \cite{wu2024opengaussian} both design contrastive losses to avoid the need for view-consistent 2D labels.
+However, all of them still need frame-wise SAM masks to group the Gaussians of the same identity.
 Building upon a 3DGS-based framework, we introduce a bootstrapping 3D clustering strategy to learn view-consistent semantic fields.
 This algorithm not only eliminates the time-consuming SAM-based 2D mask generation process but also contributes to prompt-unified segmentation in both 2D and 3D scenarios.